 - Where the UICC has requested the list of slice(s) information with S-NSSAI mapping, the TERMINAL RESPONSE shall contain the list of slice(s) information with S-NSSAI mapping data object listing all mapping information, up to the limit of the TERMINAL RESPONSE APDU command size.
 If no slice information is available, the respective data object shall have length zero.

+- Where the UICC has requested the list of rejected slice(s), then TERMINAL RESPONSE shall contain either the list of rejected slice(s) information with S-NSSAI mapping information if available or rejected slice(s) information without S-NSSAI mapping information, up to the limit of the TERMINAL RESPONSE APDU command size.
+If no rejected slice information is available, the respective data object shall have length zero.